 So, as a marketer at an email marketing automation SaaS company, I felt like it was my duty to find out the processes top marketers have a hard time with and what advice they have for beginners.
 I did just that by surveying over 130 marketing professionals.

 But I felt like that wasn’t enough.
-I wanted to share all this insight and data so I made a roundup article and wrote a 55-page report filled with data to share my findings with the world.
+I wanted to share all this insight and data, so I made a roundup article and wrote a 55-page report filled with data to share my findings with the world.

-While setting goals (8 percent) seems similar to planning ahead, setting goals is more specific.
-It’s more about choosing measurable goals and metrics to evaluate the performance of your campaigns and automations.
-Closely related to setting goals, keeping track of data (6 percent).
+While setting goals (8 percent) may seem similar to planning ahead, setting goals is more specific.
+It’s more about choosing measurable metrics to compare results against for evaluating the performance of your campaigns and automations.
+Closely related to setting goals, marketing automation users also recommended keeping track of data (6 percent).

 Marketing Automation Advice Quotes from Experts and Influencers

-To put this data and advice into context here’s a short breakdown of the distribution of company sizes, the positions of the respondents and the industries they work in.
+To put this data and advice into context, here’s a short breakdown of the distribution of company sizes, the positions of the respondents, and the industries they work in.

 In my research, 90 percent of the respondents are from companies with 50 employees or less.
-This means that small and micro businesses are over-represented.
+This means that small and micro businesses are overrepresented.
 Let’s break this down a bit.